Ryan-Rhys/The-Photoswitch-Dataset/README.md

 a photo stationary state is obtained.
 Measurements are carried out in solution with the compounds dissolved in the ‘irradiation solvents’.

+## Gaussian Process Regression using a Tanimoto Kernel

+Please see the examples folder for a tutorial on how to implement and use the GP-Tanimoto model in GPflow.

 ## Citing the Photoswitch Dataset

 If you find the Photoswitch Dataset useful for your research, please consider citing the following article.